-ENVIRONMENTAL AND S ENVIRONMENTAL AND SOCIAL MANAGEMENT PLAN Final Date: July 2024 Page 72 / 89
+ENVIRONMENTAL AND S CNR-KGM-TERRRP-ESMP-004 Final Date: July 2024 Page 69 / 87

-Potential E&S Impacts Mitigation Measures Monitoring Parameter Monitoring Location Monitoring Method Monitoring Frequency Legal Requirements for Monitoring or Implementation Plan Key Performance Indicators Responsible Party Cost Restriction zones will be established around all blasting areas and access by unauthorized persons will be prevented.
+Potential E&S Impacts Mitigation Measures Monitoring Parameter Monitoring Location Monitoring Method Monitoring Frequency Legal Requirements for Monitoring or Implementation Plan Key Performance Indicators Responsible Party Cost Any grievance from local communities regarding the inappropriate conduct of security forces will be investigated immediately.
+Explosive Use and Blasting Blasting operations will adhere to a strict schedule, and all communities will be informed of the schedule through appropriate means, including leaflets and notices posted in public places such as Mukhtar offices, neighborhood/village noticeboards, etc. Local communities will be notified about any changes in the schedule, and blasting operations will proceed based on the new schedules only after the communities are informed.
+Restriction zones will be established around all blasting areas and access by unauthorized persons will be prevented.
 Explosives will be stored only in proper storage areas with relevant permits.
 Only licensed firms will be used for explosives delivery to ensure safety along the existing roads to be used for transport of explosives.
 In case of a grievance from local communities, potential impacts will be investigated, and corrective actions will be taken where necessary.
 Where required, additional structures that prevent pieces from scattering will be installed.
-Grievance records Material storage area Documentation on permits and blasting schedule Review of the blasting records Number of appropriate signage and access restriction structures
+Schedule of the blasting operation Blasting activities Informative notes Grievance records Material storage area Reşadiye Limestone Quarry and Erkenek Gravel-sand Borrow Site to be established, Information notes for local communities Grievance redress mechanism records Documentation on permits and blasting schedule Review of the blasting records Weekly Regulation on Transport of Hazardous Substances by Road AIIB ESS 1 SEP including GRM Number of information notes for local communities Number of grievance records Number of appropriate signage and access restriction structures Contractor Included in construction costs